ckeditor/ckeditor4-docs/guides/dev/features/notifications/README.md

 		}
 	} );

-If you cancel `notificationHide` it will be hidden, does not matter if duration passed, user press `X` button or `Esc`.
+If you cancel {@link CKEDITOR.editor#notificationHide} it will be hidden, does not matter if duration passed, user press `X` button or `Esc`.

 ## Notifications Aggregator